Complete Characterization of Entanglement Embezzlement: State conversions with LOCC

-\textit{State conversions with $\locc$ ---} As motivated in the introduction, the question of how entangled states can be interconverted is at the core of the resource theory of entanglement.
+As motivated in the introduction, the question of how entangled states can be interconverted is at the core of the resource theory of entanglement.
 The exact deterministic $\locc$-conversion problem between pure states is solved by Nielsen's Theorem~\cite{Nie99}: For $\psi$, $\varphi \in \pure(AB)$ and $\p$, $\q \in \prob^\downarrow{(|A|)}$ their associated Schmidt vectors, $\psi \xrightarrow{\locc} \varphi$ if and only if~\cite{Vid99}

 where $E_{k}(\psi) := 1 - \N{\p}_{(k)}$.
 In Ref.~\cite{JP99A}, this result was generalized to the case where the target state $\varphi$ is replaced with an ensemble of states: For $\psi$, $\varphi_1$, $\dots$, $\varphi_n \in \pure(AB)$, $\psi \xrightarrow{\locc} \Set{t_z, \varphi_z}_{z \in[n]}$ if and only if